-During her time as a research intern at Stupski, Stacy was able to highlight policing issues on school campuses and the lack of mental wellness in schools that impact the ability of students of color to move freely in educational spaces.
+During her time as a research intern at Stupski, Stacy highlighted policing issues on school campuses and the lack of mental wellness in schools that impact the ability of students of color to move freely in educational spaces.
 Through her work, she most enjoyed learning from and spotlighting the student advocacy work that Bay Area nonprofits are leading to hold safe spaces for Black, Indigenous, Latinx, Asian American Pacific Islander, and other youth of color groups.

-Stacy’s experiences working one-on-one with students inform her approach to her work and her commitment to bringing student voices into the nonprofit sector.
-As a resident advisor in the dorm halls at the University of California, Davis, Stacy worked specifically with first-year and first-gen Latinx students.
-In that setting, she valued connecting with the residents on common themes such as first-gen backgrounds, imposter syndrome, and the importance of community connections.
-Her experiences with students in the Latinx community have enabled her to better understand the needs of youth of color who face the greatest barriers in scholarly spaces and workplaces and what institutions can do to make those environments more equitable.
+Stacy’s experiences working one-on-one with students inform her approach to her work and her commitment to bringing student and community voices into the nonprofit sector.
+Her experience with students in the Latinx community as a resident advisor in dorm halls at the University of California, Davis enabled her to better understand the needs of youth of color who face the greatest barriers in scholarly spaces and workplaces and what institutions can do to make those environments more equitable.

 Stacy holds bachelor’s degrees in Spanish and sociology and a minor in education from UC Davis.
 She hopes to continue learning in new spaces and using her degrees to share knowledge with community members.
 As a lover of arts and music, Stacy plays the tenor sax, listens to CDs, and enjoys making playlists for all occasions.